• Skip to primary navigation

 The output list is: [1, 2, 3, 4, 5, 6, 7]

-To repeat elements of a list using the extend() method, we will copy the elements of the existing list in a temporary list.
+To repeat elements of a list using the extend() method, we will copy the elements of the existing list into a temporary list.
 After that, we will use the extend() method with a for loop to repeat the elements of the list as follows.

 myList = [1, 2, 3, 4, 5]